 MYTH: UNOS has a certification process for doctors who have completed a transplant fellowship or who have transplant experience and want to become “UNOS-certified” transplant surgeons and physicians.

 TRUTH: UNOS does not certify individual doctors.
 UNOS certification applies to the transplant program as a whole.
-The programs are required to designate a Primary Surgeon and Primary Physician and the criteria for those roles are located in the UNOS Bylaws, but these criteria only need to be met by the indivdiuals that the transplant program is proposing as Primary Surgeon or Physician.
+The programs are required to designate a Primary Surgeon and Primary Physician and the criteria for those roles are located in the OPTN Bylaws, but these criteria only need to be met by the individuals that the transplant program is proposing as Primary Surgeon or Physician.